-Stanford tops NCAA women’s brackets; NC State gets top seed
+Stanford tops NCAA women’s field; NC State gets No. 1 seed

 Auriemma’s Texas arrival will be delayed.
 He will remain in isolation for 10 days and can rejoin the team on March 24.
 The other members of UConn’s travel party have tested negative for COVID-19.

-He’ll miss the Huskies’ opening game against High Point — one of four first-timers in the NCAAs — and a potential second-round matchup against either Syracuse or South Dakota State.
+Auriemma will miss the Huskies’ opening game against High Point — one of four first-timers in the NCAAs — and a potential second-round matchup against either Syracuse or South Dakota State.

+“I’m an innocent bystander right now.
+I’m going to sit back and watch them do their thing,” he said. “(Assistant coach Chris Dailey) is undefeated in tournament play.
+I don’t think you can get a coach who has a better record in the tournament than she does.”

 While the coronavirus caused many disruptions to the schedule throughout the regular season, it looks as if most of the teams in the field made it to the tournament healthy.